the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

   );
 })}
 ~~~~~~~~

-You can remove the *block body*--the curly braces--with the ES6 arrow function.
+You can remove the *block body*, the curly braces, with the ES6 arrow function.
 In a *concise body*, an implicit return is attached; thus, you can remove the `return` statement.
 This will happen often in this book, so be sure to understand the difference between a block body and a concise body when using arrow functions.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~